sassafras13/sassafras13.github.io/bookshelf.md

 * **A Promised Land** by Barack Obama

 * **The Fifth Season** by N.K.
 Jemisin (I loved this book so much that I put the sequel on reserve in the library before I even reached the end!)

+**Update 7 June 2020:** I wanted to call myself out for having a list that is dominated by white male authors.
+In fact, the only books on this list that are not written by white men were given to me by a good friend of mine who is much more aware of _who_ writes the books that she reads than I am.
+I am calling attention to this fact because I am going to change my reading habits to focus especially on BIPOC writers.
+I will be drawing heavily from books on [this list](https://www.latimes.com/entertainment-arts/books/story/2020-06-04/13-nonfiction-books-to-read-during-george-floyd-protests) and others - I am always open to recommendations.

 ## 2020